9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 WD’s Game Mode 2.0 feature optimizes the controller for predictable latency patterns typical of game workloads — specifically open-world titles that stream large assets continuously.
 The real-world effect is reduced micro-stuttering during scenes with heavy environment loading.
 It’s not a dramatic improvement over a standard drive, but it’s a genuine advantage in the most demanding games.

-At $169.82 (15% off from $199.99), the 2TB model sits at one of the best price points on the M.2 list.
+The 2TB model sits at one of the better price points on the M.2 list, though the NAND shortage has pushed it well above its early-2025 lows.
 Capacities are available up to 8TB using WD’s TLC 3D NAND, which makes the SN850X viable as a “never delete anything again” solution at higher tiers.
 The combination of official PlayStation certification, heatsink included, competitive pricing, and trusted brand history makes this the default recommendation for anyone who wants one strong answer without overanalyzing the options.

 • 7,300 MB/s read, 6,600 MB/s write with Game Mode 2.0 optimization